smithy-lang/smithy-rs/design/src/client/identity_and_auth.md

       4. Sign the request with the identity, and break out of the loop from step #4.

 In general, it is assumed that if an HTTP auth scheme exists for an auth option, then an identity resolver also exists for that auth option.
-Otherwise, the auth option was configured incorrectly by codegen.
+Otherwise, the auth option was configured incorrectly during codegen.

 How this looks in Rust
 ----------------------